Accounts Process Executive

 Accounts Process Executive Interview Questions and Answers for Freshers

-Q3.
-What is the journal entry for purchase order
+Q. What is the journal entry for a purchase order?

 The journal entry for a purchase order involves debiting the inventory account and crediting the accounts payable account.